The intent of this appendix is to serve as a guide in conducting prefabrication meetings for structural steel.

 I. Certified painters are required to perform the required painting.
 Certification shall be renewed on an annual basis.

-J. Water mist – all unpainted area of outside surfaces of the fascia girders shall receive after blasting three uniform water mist applications at 24-hour interval between applications.
+J. Water mist – all unpainted area of outside surfaces of the fascia girders shall receive after blasting three uniform water mist applications.

 · Each succeeding water mist application shall be applied only on a dry surface.